talsafran/domainr/README.md

         tl - tld

 ## Domainr CLI
-If you're like me, you love the website [Domai.nr]("http://domai.nr").
+If you're like me, you love the website [Domai.nr](http://domai.nr).
 You type in a name you have in mind for a domain and it spits back as many clever domain possibilities as it can find, including domain hacks.
 That's badass.

 Now if you're *really* like me, you like doing things in the command line as much as possible.
 I check for domains every time a silly idea pops into my head, which is very often.
-So this is why I wrote the Domainr CLI.
+So that's why I wrote this Domainr CLI.

 ## Requirements Installation
 First go and grab the repo: